-All students must provide complete a 10-panel urine drug screening on an annual basis through a clinic designated by the PAS program.
-Positive results may lead to revocation of admission or dismissal from the program.
+All students must successfully pass a 10-panel urine drug screen on an annual basis through a clinic designated by the PA program.
+Additional drug testing may be required dependent upon individual clinical placement and 'for cause' testing during the 24-month course of study.
+Students are responsible for the associated costs.